ktakashi/sagittarius-scheme/doc/sagittarius/crypto/ciphers.md

 Cipher parameters are parameters to pass to the cipher, such as Initial Vector (IV).

+All the parameter value retriever accept optional argument.
+If it's provided and the parameter is not or does not contain the target parameter, then the default value is returned, otherwise `&assertion` is signalled.

 NOTE: The cipher parameters are only used on symmetric ciphers.
 Asymmetric ciphers use keywords.